nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### More Like This Hint {{since '10.2'}}

-A new hint is available that allows to leverage the More Like This query of Eleasticsearch (https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-mlt-query.html)
+A new hint is available that allows leveraging the "More Like This" query of [Eleasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-mlt-query.html)

 Ex:
 ```